COVID-19 Health Inequalities Monitoring for England (CHIME) tool

 The pattern by age group is not the same for confirmed cases.
-Although the cumulative rate up to the end of May 2021 was highest for those aged 85 and over, the second highest rate was for those aged 25-49 and the lowest rate was for those aged 65-74.
+The cumulative rate up to the end of July 2021 was highest for those aged 25-49, having surpassed those aged 85 and over, who had the highest cumulative rate until June 2021.
+The lowest rate was for those aged 65-74.
 As noted above, the cumulative confirmed case rates will be influenced by the availability of testing in the early months of the pandemic.

-Across the pandemic period to date, the impact, in terms of hospital admissions and deaths, has been greatest in London and lowest in the South West.
-In terms of confirmed cases, the impact has been greatest in the North West, followed by London, and lowest in the South West.
+Across the pandemic period to date, the impact, in terms of hospital admissions and COVID-19 deaths, has been greatest in London and lowest in the South West.
+In terms of confirmed cases, the impact has been greatest in the North West, followed by the North East, and lowest in the South West.

-Over the course of the pandemic to May 2021, the Asian ethnic group had the highest confirmed case rate, 1.8 times the rate for the White and Mixed groups, which had the lowest rates.
-The cumulative confirmed case rate for the Black ethnic group was 1.4 times the rate for the White and Mixed groups.
+Over the course of the pandemic to July 2021, the Asian ethnic group had the highest confirmed case rate, 1.5 times the rate for the Mixed ethnic group, which had the lowest rate.
+The cumulative confirmed case rate for the Black ethnic group was 1.3 times the rate for the Mixed ethnic group.
 Among the Asian groups, the Pakistani and Bangladeshi groups had the highest confirmed case rates.

-The highest cumulative admission and mortality rates were in the Black and Asian groups.
-The hospital admission rate for the Black and Asian groups was three times higher than the rate for the White group.
+The highest cumulative admission and COVID-19 mortality rates were in the Asian and Black groups.
+The hospital admission rate for the Asian and Black groups was three times higher than the rate for the White group.
 The mortality rate for the Black and Asian group was two times higher than the White group.
-Among the Black and Asian groups, the Other Black, Bangladeshi and Pakistani groups had the highest mortality and admissions rates.
+Among the Black and Asian groups, the Other Black, Bangladeshi and Pakistani groups had the highest COVID-19 mortality and admissions rates.